Beyond Meat butchered as stock sale ban lifted

 Along with Monday’s results release, the company announced the departure of venture capital specialist Gregory Bohlen from its board after more than six years with the company.

-“Either way, putting the lock-up expiry in the past ultimately should incent some investors to start buying the stock again, though the shares could fade lower beforehand.”
+“Either way, putting the lock-up expiry in the past ultimately should incent some investors to start buying the stock again.”

 At their peak in July, Beyond Meat shares had risen five-fold in value from their debut price of $46 in early May.
 The stock has since retreated, and closed at $105.41 on Monday, valuing the company at $6.38 billion.